-Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amount totaling \$516,420 were paid from the Foundation to the National Organization during the year ended August 31, 2019.
+The Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that Make-A-Wish Foundation of America pays on behalf of the Foundation and for services provided by the National Organization.
+Amounts totaling \$208,919 were paid from the Foundation to the National Organization during the year ended August 31, 2019.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
 Under this program, the originating chapter agrees to pay a fee to the chapter of the wish destination to assist with any planning, booking, and facilitating of the wish for the home chapter.
-Under this program, the Foundation received \$2,400 for the year ended August 31, 2019, which is recorded in the accompanying statement of activities as other income.
+Under this program, the Foundation received \$1,950 for the year ended August 31, 2019, which is recorded in the accompanying statement of activities as other income.